SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/eset_protect.md

 uuid: 2ffff1fd-fed7-4a24-927a-d619f2bb584a
-name: ESET Protect
+name: ESET Protect / Inspect
 type: intake

 ## Overview

-ESET Protect is a cybersecurity platform offering advanced threat detection, endpoint protection, and management tools for businesses, ensuring robust defense against malware and cyber threats.
+ESET Protect / Inspect is a cybersecurity platform offering advanced threat detection, endpoint protection, and management tools for businesses, ensuring robust defense against malware and cyber threats.

 !!! warning
     Important note - This format is currently in beta.
 We highly value your feedback to improve its performance.

 ## Supported versions

-This integration supports the following versions:
+This integration supports `Cloud` and `On-prem` for the following versions:

 - 9.x
 - 10.x